olivierluethy/SwissHacks2025/backend/data/aux_data_processed/industry/floir/hurricane_milton_claims_data.md

 OIR captures data in its efforts to evaluate catastrophe claims and compels all insurers to report data as of each required reporting date, per section 624.307, Florida Statutes.
 This aggregate information is compiled from claims data filed by insurers.
 It has not been audited or independently verified.
-                                                        Companies will be required to begin submitting data October 10, 2024
-                                                         and the data covers all claims based on filings received by OIR to date.
+Companies will be required to begin submitting data October 10, 2024 and the data covers all claims based on filings received by OIR to date.
 Additional data calls may be conducted.

 OIR encourages consumers who are having issues with a claim to report it.
-Click here
-                                                        to report an issue with a claim.
+Click here to report an issue with a claim.

-Total Estimated Insured Losses
+Total Estimated Insured Losses:
-                                                            :
-$
-4,023,823,854
+$4,023,823,854

 OIR
 required insurers report estimated and paid losses.
 Estimated or case incurred losses include indemnity case reserves and payments to date.
 26,290

 Data as of Feb.
 11, 2025

-*Other Lines of Business may include Fire, Farmowners
-                                                                ’Multi-Peril, Ocean Marine, Inland Marine,
+*Other Lines of Business may include Fire, Farmowners ’Multi-Peril, Ocean Marine, Inland Marine,
 Aircraft, Glass, Boiler and Machinery, Industrial Fire, Industrial Extended Coverage, and Multi-Peril Crop.

-** A closed claim without payment is a claim deemed
-                                                                not currently payable by the reporting insurer.
+** A closed claim without payment is a claim deemed not currently payable by the reporting insurer.
 The most common reasons for a closed claim without payment is not meeting the deductible, or being a claim for flood damage which is not generally covered under a homeowner ’s insurance policy.
 Other reasons include, but are not limited to, the consumer withdrawing the claim or the insured not being reachable to adjudicate the claim.
 The OIR audits and examines insurer claims payments following every catastrophe to ensure claims are properly handled in compliance with Florida law and the terms of the policy.